Mixed hearing loss

 Treatment process for mixed hearing loss

-Mixed hearing loss can be treated in a number of ways depending on the causes.
-Your hearing expert or GP will be able to find out if medications, hearing aids or, in some cases, surgery would be the best treatment plan.
+Mixed hearing loss can be treated in a number of ways depending on the cause.
+Your audiologist or GP will be able to determine if medications, hearing aids, or in some cases, surgery would be the best treatment plan.

 Mixed hearing loss patient outlook